Editorial discipline and sourcing

 Schema.org structured data (Article.citation, ClaimReview, Claim) |

 Machine readers / AI engines | Invisible to humans, high AI-citation value.
-ClaimReview no longer surfaces as Google rich result (June 2025) but remains useful for non-Google ingestion ([[google-retired-claim-review-rich-results-june-2025]]) |
+ClaimReview no longer surfaces as a Google rich result (June 2025) but remains useful for non-Google ingestion (see the ClaimReview section below) |

-| Archive-link pairs ("Original | Archived [date]") | Time-sensitive web citations | Extra link cost; immunizes against link rot ([[nyt-link-half-life-15-years-13pct-content-drift]]) |
+| Archive-link pairs ("Original | Archived [date]") | Time-sensitive web citations | Extra link cost; immunizes against link rot (see the NYT link half-life section below) |

-Candid Creative defaults by artifact:
+Documented defaults by artifact:

 - Inline parenthetical with source + date in research briefs and KB articles.